rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### Are there any limitations on the software that I can import on an image?

-It is your responsibility to ensure that any software you place on an image to be imported is properly licensed for use in the cloud.
+It is your responsibility to ensure that any software that you place on an image to be imported is properly licensed for use in the cloud.
 Be aware that Microsoft licensing in particular is extremely restrictive.
 If you are in doubt, do not import any software until you have checked with